spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/security-and-authentication.md

 ## How authentication works

-To authenticate a user, the client must send an authentication request, containing the username and password.
+To authenticate a user, the client must send an authentication request, containing required (and optional) fields based on specified grant type.
 If the provided credentials match a valid Spryker user, the API responds with a 201 response code and a message containing an access token, also known as a bearer token.
 The token can then be used to access protected API resources.
 Schematically, the authentication and authorization scheme of Spryker REST API can be represented as follows:

 ![auth-scheme.png](https://spryker.s3.eu-central-1.amazonaws.com/docs/Glue+API/Glue+API+Developer+Guides/Security+and+Authentication/auth-scheme.png)